 - sea salt + black pepper

-Pat the shrimps dry.
+- Pat the shrimp dry.
 Heat a large skillet over medium heat and add half of the butter.
 Cook until butter starts to foam, and turns brown.
 About 2-3 minutes.
-Turn the heat to high and add shrimps.
+Turn the heat to high and add shrimp.
 Season with salt, pepper and smoked paprika.
 Cook until golden brown about 3 minutes on each side.
 Add the rest of the butter, olive oil and garlic.
 Cook for 2 minutes more.

-Now stir in the lemon juice, honey, cayenne pepper and red pepper flakes.
+- Now stir in the lemon juice, honey, cayenne pepper and red pepper flakes.
 Garnish with parsley and add spaghetti.
+Toss to combine.
 Taste and add more salt, pepper and chili flakes if needed.
 Serve immediately.
 Enjoy.